Skip to main content

 1. Notion to Calendar: I use Automate.io (now part of Notion's integration ecosystem) to create Google Calendar events whenever a content calendar entry's status changes to "Scheduled" with a publish date.

 2. Calendar to Notion: For meetings, I use the Notion Google Calendar integration that creates a linked database syncing calendar events into Notion automatically.
-It pulled in existing events and updates in near real-time.
+It pulls in existing events and updates in near real-time.

 What I Use Mobile For